sunpy/ablog/docs/manual/posting-and-listing.rst

    **Drafts & Posts**

-   Posts without dates or with future dates are considered as drafts and are published only in :ref:`blog-drafts` page.
+   Posts without dates or with future dates are considered as drafts and are published only in :ref:`blog-drafts` archive page.

    Posts with dates that are older than the day Sphinx project is built are published in :ref:`blog-posts` page.

-   Post date format must match the format specified with :confval:`post_date_format` configuration option.
+   Post date format must follow the format specified with :confval:`post_date_format` configuration option.

    **Tags & Categories**